 - Type 2 Streaking involves minimal coverage, for males this usually consists of nothing more than sparse undergarments while females may be allowed to have coverage for their breasts.
 Will likely not bring public nudity charges in real life, though may raise eyebrows.

-- Bastion from Yu-Gi-Oh!
+- Daichi Misawa from Yu-Gi-Oh!
 GX performs a streak across the school after having an epiphany.

 - Most of Suehirogari's ero-mangas always feature women streaking.